 Christmas trees.
 We make such a fuss out of them for a couple of months – they live in our houses, guard our presents and make us feel all warm and cosy.
 We celebrate them.
 But then, come the 6th January, we stick them in the bin.
 It makes me sad, as sad as seeing a single glove on the floor or a balloon stuck in a tree.
 So a few years ago, my friend Lauren (who runs HEKA Lab) and I decided to do something about this and set up an annual supper club called ‘How to eat your Christmas tree’ where people could enjoy a four course coniferous meal where many of the elements are made using Christmas trees – we were eating them, not throwing them away.
 This was a light hearted way of getting people to think about issues of waste and reuse, especially after the most wasteful time of the year – plus, eating Christmas trees, it turns out, is delicious.
 I would like to share with you my favourite recipes of this year (every year I find more and more) – pine nut and chocolate fudge brownie and a blue spruce ice cream, (this recipe can also be found in an interview we did for Vice’s Munchies a few years back, but I have since edited the recipe slightly).
 So I hope you enjoy your first taste of Christmas tree!
 Maybe next year you can think about extending the life of your tree by either planting it… or perhaps nibbling on it…

 Blue Spruce ice cream

-Blue spruce is one of my favourite conifers – it has a really nice orangey taste and pairs really nicely with a warm brownie, which ends up being very gooey as the oil in the pinenuts.
+Blue spruce is one of my favourite conifers – it has a really nice orangey taste and pairs really nicely with a warm brownie, which ends up being very gooey from the oil in the pinenuts.
 However, it is not as easy to find in the UK as Nordmann Spruce is.
-The flavour of Nordmann is not as strong, so use about 30 g more needles in your mixture as, though still lovely, the flavour isn’t as strong.
+If you do use Nordmann spruce, use about 30 g more needles in your mixture as, though still lovely, the flavour isn’t as strong.

 Makes enough for 16 people